WHY WE NEED CLEAN WATER

 - Microplastics from wastewater, stormwater runoff and atmospheric fallout;

 - Mercury contamination of surface water continues to be of concern, based on the fact that this year 32 ponds and lakes on the Cape have fish consumption advisories due to high levels of mercury.
-Last year the number was 29, and the year before 24.
+Last year there were 29 ponds with fish consumption advisories, and the year before 24 ponds.
+Towns with ponds with fish consumption advisories this year included Barnstable, Bourne, Brewster, Falmouth, Mashpee, Sandwich, Truro, and Wellfleet.
 Mercury originates from atmospheric fallout of mercury emissions from coal-burning power plants.
+For more information, visit MA Fish Consumption Advisories

 - Climate change impacts for the Northeast are predicted to include warmer air and water temperatures year-round; more precipitation; more intense storms; longer and warmer growing seasons coupled with shorter and warmer winters; shifts in populations of fish, wildlife and invertebrates; rising sea level; changes in groundwater elevations; more flooding; and changes in dynamic landforms such as those found on the Cape (e.g., dunes, beaches, floodplains).
 Many of these climate change predictions will impact water quality and exacerbate the harmful effects of existing pollutants.